halmanza/Test-Container-Prototype/README.md

 #### Requirements

-- A running instance of the docker engine via GUI or CLI for tests to work properly.
+- A running instance of the docker engine via GUI or CLI to properly run the tests.
-- .NET 8 SDK or Runtime
+- .NET 8 SDK